GreekIsGood/TSFEFS/README.md

 # TSFEFS
-Time Series Feature Engineering File System.
+Time Series Feature Engineering File System for<br>
+ - GreekCaptures
+ - GreekEssentiates

 ## More about TSFEFS
-Using Cloud database is expensive, in terms of the storage cost of the data, as well as the massive operations.
+Using Cloud database is expensive, in terms of the storage cost of the data, as well as the massive operations.<br>
-TSFEFS enables all the data to be stored as files, provided with easy time-series accesses for read and write.
+TSFEFS enables all the data to be stored as files, provided with easy time-series accesses for read and write.<br>
-On top of TSFEFS, SafeTSFEFS is a wrapper class of TSFEFS that provides easy access of TSFEFS without having the programmer managing commands.
+On top of TSFEFS, SafeTSFEFS is a wrapper class of TSFEFS that provides easy access of TSFEFS without having the programmer managing commands.<br>
-It is because every single execution of SafeTSFEFS includes all the subsequent potential "safe" operations, which is sub-optimal and slow, but safe.
+It is because every single execution of SafeTSFEFS includes all the subsequent potential "safe" operations, which is sub-optimal and slow, but safe.<br>

 ### Features
  - Import (export) from (to) dataframe, src (dst) file, src (dst) folder.